 If your drain isn't flowing as easily as it should, then it's probably a bit clogged.
 Instead of paying big bucks for chemical-filled concoctions, try fixing the problem yourself with a homemade drain cleaner.

-This eco-friendly DIY costs basically nothing to make and can be used weekly to help prevent buildup.
-Safe to use in the bathroom or kitchen, the drain-buster will have your sink or tub flowing freely in no time.
+For day 24 of the 31 days of Spring cleaning DIYs challenge, DIY this eco-friendly cleaner that costs basically nothing to make and can be used weekly to help prevent buildup.
+Safe to use in the bathroom or kitchen, the drain buster will have your sink or tub flowing freely in no time.
 Have a really plugged pipe?
 We've even found the solution for seriously stopped drains.

 What You'll Need: